kevinhennessy/Angular_Sig/Session 2/readme.md

 #### Implement the Workout Component
 The Workout component is associated with two routes/views namely /builder/ workout/new and /builder/workout/:id.
 These routes handle both creating and editing workout scenarios.
 The first job of the component is to load or create the workout that it needs to manipulate.
 #### Route parameters
-he WorkoutComponent is associated with two routes namely /builder/workout/new and /builder/workout/:id.
-The difference in these two routes lies at what is at the end of these routes – in one case it is /new and in the other /:id.
+The WorkoutComponent is associated with two routes namely **/builder/workout/new** and **/builder/workout/:id**.
+The difference in these two routes lies at what is at the end of these routes – in one case it is **/new** and in the other **/:id**.
 These are called Route Parameters.
-The :id in the second route is a token for a route parameter.
+The **:id** in the second route is a token for a route parameter.
 The router will convert the token to the id for the workout component.

 As we saw earlier this means that the URL that will be passed to the component in the case of the 7 Minute Workout will be /builder/workout/7MinuteWorkout.

 How do we know that this is the workout name is the right parameter for the id?
 As you recall, when we set up the event for handling a click on the Workout tiles on the Workouts screen that takes us to the Workout screen, we designated the workout name as the parameter for the id like so:
 ```javascript
  onSelect(workout: WorkoutPlan) {